Democrats Have A Moral Obligation To Turn The Other Cheek, Not Boycott Trump’s Inaugural [Opinion]

 As a Democrat-turned-leaning-Independent, the growing number of lawmakers that will either skip Donald Trump’s inauguration, stage a silent protest or openly boycott the ceremony saddens me.

-As a citizen and beneficiary of the U.S. Constitution’s Preamble which reads in part via Cornell, “We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility…,” I am confused.
+As a citizen and beneficiary of the U.S. Constitution’s Preamble, which reads in part via Cornell, “We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility…,” I am confused.

 As a follower of Dr. Martin Luther King, Jr.’s philosophy of peacemaking and Jesus Christ’s spirit of forgiveness and grace, I’m disheartened.